jmtayloruk/jmtayloruk.github.io/research.md

 - How can we best exploit the relationship between information, measurements and imaging?
 - How can we rethink the imaging & analysis pipeline, improving it by building in knowledge of physical models and expectation at an early stage?

+Outside work, I enjoy spend my time exploring the mountains of Scotland on foot, and rock climbing.
+I am a volunteer member of [Lomond Mountain Rescue Team](https://www.lomondmrt.org.uk), assisting lost, ill or injured walkers and climbers in the nearby mountains.

 ### Motion-stabilised imaging

 Research into organ-level development and function is confounded by motion artefacts, originating from the heartbeat, breathing motion, and pulsatile blood vessels.